Sydney–Melbourne rail corridor: Infrastructure shortcomings and upgrades

 Several passing loops of about 7 km length each have been added between Junee and Albury and between Seymour and Craigieburn.
 These changes, and full concrete sleepering of the line and many signalling upgrades were completed by 2012.
-Old 47 kg/m rail between Melbourne and Albury was also replaced with new 60 kg/m rail.
+Old 47 kg/m rail between Melbourne and Albury was replaced with new 60 kg/m rail.

 Since passenger trains receive priority over freight trains, a freight-only track known as the Southern Sydney Freight Line was added in Sydney in 2012.
 This single track line (with two crossing loops) allows freight trains to travel into and out of the freight terminals during passenger peak times.
 Some works have also been made in Melbourne to improve the flow of freight trains into the port.

 Modest proposals for straightening alignments in the Sydney–Melbourne rail corridor have included a minor 9.2 km Jindalee deviation, advocated in a 2006 report, and upgrading of sections for medium speeds, advocated in 2022.
 Another proposal involved use of tilting trains, which can travel through curved sections of track at speeds of up to 170 km/h and reduce the 11-hour journey time between Sydney and Melbourne to about six hours.

 A number of deviations have been variously proposed for improving the alignment between Junee and Sydney.
 About 260 km of winding track would be replaced by about 200 km of straighter track.
 Although a 2008 Australian Rail Track Corporation (ARTC) report documented plans for a few minor deviations to be completed by 2014, as of 2023 the work had not started.

 High-speed rail proposals

 Based on the international definition of a minimum top speed of 200 km/h in passenger service, high-speed rail in Australia does not yet exist.
-Numerous proposals for high-speed rail infrastructure in Australia (also known as very fast train projects) have been conducted since the early 1980s, but none has proceeded further.
+Numerous proposals for high-speed rail infrastructure in Australia, also known as very fast train projects, have been conducted since the early 1980s, but none has proceeded further.

 Various combinations of the route between Melbourne, Canberra, Goulburn, Sydney, Newcastle, Coffs Harbour, Gold Coast and Brisbane have been the subject of detailed investigation by prospective operators, government departments and advocacy groups.

 Most recently, phase 1 of a $20m high-speed rail study was released in 2011.
 It proposed a corridor similar to a 2001 study, with prospective stations located in Melbourne, Tullamarine, Albury, Canberra, Goulburn, Sydney, Newcastle, the Mid–North Coast, Gold Coast and Brisbane.
 The cost was estimated at $61 billion, but it was noted that cost blowouts or adoption of more difficult alignments could raise the cost to more than $100 billion.
 The report urged the authorities to acquire land on the corridor as soon as practicable to avoid further price rises.

 Work on phase 2 of the study culminated in the release of the High speed rail study phase 2 report in 2013.
 Building on the work of phase 1, it was more comprehensive in objectives and scope and refined many of the phase 1 estimates, particularly demand and cost estimates.